Tom Allen (American football): Indiana

 Indiana's first game of the 2020 season took place at Memorial Stadium on October 24, 2020, against the #8 Penn State Nittany Lions.
 The Hoosiers defeated Penn State 36–35 in overtime.
 The Hoosiers were awarded a ranking of #17 following the victory.
 Indiana's next two games included a 37–21 victory over the Rutgers Scarlet Knights and a 38–21 victory over the #23 Michigan Wolverines, their first victory over them in 33 years.
 Following the win versus the Wolverines, the Hoosiers were ranked tenth in both the AP and coaches poll, their highest rankings since 1969 and 1992.
 Indiana finished the 2020 regular season 6-1 (shortened by the COVID-19 pandemic), ranked seventh in the AP poll, eighth in the coaches poll, and 11th in the CFP rankings and earned a bid in the Outback Bowl, where they lost to Ole Miss, 20–26.
 Following the culmination of the season, Allen would be named the 2020 Big Ten Coach of the Year, as well as the AFCA Coach of the Year.

-Allen's 2021 Indiana team was ranked 17th to begin the 2021 season, but hobbled by injuries, the team quickly fell out of the rankings after a 34-6 loss to Iowa in their first game of the season.
-The team finished the season 2-10 and went 0-9 in Big Ten play.
+Allen's 2021 Indiana team was ranked 17th to begin the 2021 season, but hobbled by injuries, the team quickly fell out of the rankings after a 34–6 loss to Iowa in their first game of the season.
+The team finished the season 2–10 and went 0–9 in Big Ten play.
 Immediately following Indiana's last game of the season, offensive coordinator Nick Sheridan was fired and Allen took a $200,000 pay cut to help pay for the firing.
 Allen stated "this season was not acceptable and we will work to address it."

 The 2022 season began following a major off-season overhaul.
 More than 30 seniors and juniors had departed and the team added 13 players from the transfer portal, along with five new assistant coaches, two new coordinators, and Allen himself returning as the defensive play-caller for the first time since 2018.
-The 2022 recruiting class was the best of Allen’s tenure and "arguably the best Indiana has signed in the era of class rankings."
+The 2022 recruiting class was the best of Allen's tenure and "arguably the best Indiana has signed in the era of class rankings."
+The Hoosiers, however, went 4–8, failing to qualify for a bowl game for the 2nd straight year under Allen.

+The 2023 season began with low expectations for the Hoosiers.
+The offense switched to the option, which they had used towards the end of the 2022 season.
+The season began with a 23–3 loss at home to the #4 Ohio State Buckeyes.
+Indiana fired Allen after the conclusion of the 2023 season, in which the team posted a 3–9 record.
+Allen's overall record at Indiana was 33–49.

+Penn State

+On December 19, 2023, Allen was hired to be the defensive coordinator and linebackers coach at Penn State University under head coach James Franklin, replacing Manny Diaz after his departure to become head coach at Duke University.